Politics of Azerbaijan

 Vice Presidents

 The Vice-Presidents of Azerbaijan are high-ranking officials subordinate to the President.
 First Vice-President and Vice-Presidents are appointed and dismissed by the President.
 In case of an early resignation of the president, within 60 days, as long as the new elections are called, the president's powers are fulfilled by the First Vice-President of Azerbaijan.
-The First Vice-President of Azerbaijan enjoys inviolability; can not be detained, brought to criminal responsibility, except in cases of detention at the scene of a crime, can not be searched or personally searched.
+The First Vice-President of Azerbaijan enjoys inviolability; can not be detained or brought to criminal responsibility, except in cases of detention at the scene of a crime, can not be searched or personally searched.

 Any citizen with a higher education who has the right to vote and has no obligations to other states can become a vice-president of Azerbaijan.
 Vice-presidents have the right to immunity.[12]